Skip to main content

 Also for: Nintendo Switch, Windows, Windows Apps, Xbox One

-What Remains of Edith Finch (developer Giant Sparrow's second game) plays like the depiction of such a dream, except it is not my home.
-You control Edith Finch, a girl returning home to an empty house after many years of absence.
-The Washington State house dates back to late 19th century, when her great-grandmother and namesake, called Edie Finch, moved in with her parents from their home in Norway.
-She was a lover of stories, as is evident by the absurd amount of books contained within.
-A great number of relatives has lived there ever since, and the house has grown as a result.
+What Remains of Edith Finch, the second game from Giant Sparrow, plays like such a dream—except this time, it is not my home.
+You control Edith Finch, a young woman returning to her family house after many years away.
+The house, located in Washington State, dates back to the late nineteenth century, when Edith’s great-grandmother and namesake, Edie Finch, arrived from Norway with her parents.
+A lover of stories, Edie filled the home with books, and over generations the house grew as more family members came and went.

-Built upon the foundations of an ordinary home, it haphazardly reaches for the skies without any sense of equilibirum, as if someone added rooms by playing Tetris very poorly.
-It should have collapsed long ago, and yet it still stands.
-Of course, it could be argued that it attempts to resemble a literal family tree, with each room representing a family member.
-The higher you get, the closer you are to present day.
+Built upon the foundation of an ordinary home, it stretches skyward without balance or restraint, as if rooms were added by someone playing Tetris very badly.
+It should have collapsed long ago, yet it remains standing.
+One could argue that the house itself is a literal family tree, with each room representing a family member.
+The higher you climb, the closer you come to the present.

 Comments